How To Set Up Google Maps

 Google Maps Platform Pricing Plan

 Google announced new pricing plans for their Google Map service usage valid from June 11th, 2018.
-Each generated map API key will get $200 free usage per month so in most cases users will be able to continue using maps without a problem.
+Each generated map API key will get $200 free usage per month, so in most cases users will be able to continue using maps without a problem.
+You can estimate your usage on the Pricing Page, or by using this calculator.

 Users will need to add their billing info to Google Maps, although they won't be charged unless they exceed the $200 per month allocated per account.
 Google has sent out an email to users who use the Maps service, notifying them of the impending change.
 The email also includes their assessment for general usage limits, indicating whether you would need to pay for Maps service in future or not.